Modern nuclear and astrophysical constraints of dense matter in a renormalized chiral approach

-As the vector mesons play a crucial role in mediating the repulsive forces between baryons and quarks, their renormalization strongly affects the properties of hadronic and quark matter.
-Therefore, the entire model needs to be re-parameterized.
+As the vector mesons play a crucial role in mediating the repulsive forces between baryons and quarks, their field redefinition strongly affects the properties of hadronic and quark matter.
+Therefore, the entire model needs to be reparameterized.
 By incorporating appropriate chiral invariants into the vector interactive Lagrangian, we successfully eliminate the mass degeneracy among the vector mesons by refitting the parameters related to the mass term of the vector meson Lagrangian, aligning them more closely with empirical data.
 We also discuss the fitting of parameters for the baryon/quark-meson interaction and self-interacting vector mesons.
 These adjustments aim to match key modern experimental constraints, such as the saturation density, the binding energy per nucleon, the compressibility, the symmetry energy, the slope parameter, and the Lambda hyperon potential in addition to constraints for the liquid-gas critical point and constraints from astrophysics.
-In particular, we find that the redefinition of vector fields plays a significant role in reproducing neutron stars with higher masses, when compared to the previous unrenormalized field definitions.
+In particular, we find that the redefinition of vector fields plays a significant role in reproducing neutron stars with higher masses, when compared to the previous C4 coupling scheme.